core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Version -03 to -04 ## {#sec-03-04}

 * Removed content about key usage limits.

+* Use of "forward message flow" and "reverse message flow".

 * Include EDHOC-KeyUpdate() in the methods for rekeying.